-Once in a while, you come across an off the beaten path monument or attraction that there’s rarely any mention of it in Google or the Web.
-Normally, I’d read a few travel blogs or make a few inquiries to Lonely Planet for things to see and photograph.
-But in this instance, I discovered a historic monument by accident.
-Flipping through pages of an old Coffee table book at my hostel in Tirana I came across a photo of a distinctly Ottoman-style bridge.
+Once in a while, you come across a unique monument by accident.
+It’s unique in that there’s no mention of it in Google search or any reference online.
+Normally, I’d read a few travel blogs or make a few inquiries on travel forums for things to check out and photograph.
+But in this instance, I discovered cool monument by accident.
+Flipping through pages of an old Coffee table book at my hostel in Tirana, I came across a photo of a distinctly Ottoman-style bridge.

 I am fascinated with Ottoman style bridges, I’ve sought one out in Bulgaria three years ago but it was covered construction scaffolding.
 I visited one of most famous one in Mostar, Bosnia-Herzegovina the same year and after seeing the photo from the coffee table book, I was intrigued.

 I looked up the bridge on the web and there was little to nothing I could find about it.
 There’s a map website with a GPS coordinate indicating it’s in a village called Ferraj just on the outskirts of Tirana.
 I asked one of the hostel receptionist how to get there and apparently, there’s a bus that goes to the village.

 GET THE CHEAPEST FLIGHTSDon't have set date for travel?
 Just enter in which month you want to travel.
 Let the flight search find the cheapest deal and then set up an alert.
 You'll get a message when the price drops on your holiday weekend!
 You can also download the app on your mobile phone for convenience.
 By far the best app I've used so far to find great deals on flights.